YashJain24-chief/YashJain24-chief/README.md

 </div>

 ### :man_technologist: About Me :
 Passionate front-end developer with proficiency in building complex and performant front-end applications using JavaScript and React and giving life to designs with an obsession of making user-focused and pixel-perfect UIs.
 I take responsibility for crafting a good user experience using modern front-end architecture.
 Completed under graduation from Presidency University.
-Comfortable working with, HTML5, CSS3, JavaScript, React, Redux, Firebase, Python, Java.
+Comfortable working with, HTML5, CSS3, JavaScript, React, Redux, Firebase, Python.

 ### :hammer_and_wrench: Languages and Tools :